Skip to content

-How EB-1C works for executives and managers transferring to a U.S. affiliate — the 1-year abroad rule, qualifying relationships, evidence, and timelines.
+EB-1C green card for multinational executives and managers — the 1-year abroad rule, L-1A to EB-1C conversion, qualifying relationships, evidence, timelines.

 The EB-1C multinational manager/executive green card is designed for people transferring from a foreign office of a company to its U.S. parent, subsidiary, affiliate, or branch.
 It is an employer-sponsored green card, but it has no labor certification (PERM) requirement, which makes it significantly faster than EB-2 NIW or EB-3.